A Wooden Puppet

 "Look, there goes the jet!
 So, it's a whale!" the astrologer.

-"Captain, are you alright?!" the sailors and passengers on the starboard of the ship.
+"Captain, are you alright?!" asked the sailors and passengers on the starboard of the ship, which rolled gently as the waves caused by the white whale's exercise reached her.

 "Ye, crook-jawed man-eating fish!" shouted Captain as he clutched at the boat, "if you claim to be on a god's errand, show us a sign now!"